shilohc/rss2018-team4/assets/posts/lab7.md

 ### Technical Approach

 #### Trajectory Follower - Akhilan Boopathy
 The robot followed trajectories provided to it by pure pursuit of a lookahead point on the trajectory.
-The lookahead point was found by locating the point on the trajectory closest to it.
-Starting from this point, the next point on the trajectory that is a specified lookahead distance away from the robot was picked to be the lookahead point.
-This was done to ensure that the robot follows the trajectory rather than reaching it and stopping.
+The lookahead point was found by first locating the point on the trajectory closest to it.
+Starting from this point, the next point on the trajectory a specified lookahead distance away from the robot was picked to be the lookahead point.
+This was done to ensure that the robot followed the trajectory rather than reaching it and stopping.
 Next, to move the robot towards the lookahead point, pure pursuit control was applied to the robot.
 The speed of the robot was set to a constant, and the robot's steering angle was calculated with equation 1 using the lookahead point as an input.
-Before applying equation 1, the lookahead point was converted to be relative to the robot's current pose.
+Before applying equation 1, the lookahead point was transformed to be relative to the robot's current pose.

 ##### Pure Pursuit Steering Angle Equation
 <center><img src="assets/images/Lab6PurePursuitEqn.JPG" width="300" ></center>